 Step 2.
 Add Google Drive

-Click “Add Cloud” button to add your Google Drive accounts to MultCloud.
+Click the “Add Cloud” button to add your Google Drive accounts to MultCloud.

 Step 3.
 Backup and Sync Google Multiple Accounts with "Cloud Sync"

 Of course, if you want to sync from Google Drive to other clouds, you can select this cloud as the target directory.
-Here we take OneDrive as the example to show you how to perform the operation.
+Here we take OneDrive as an example to show you how to operate.